Debunking the Myths About ADHD: Facts, Misconceptions & Support

 Although ADHD is frequently diagnosed in children, many adults also receive the diagnosis.

-Consequently, ADHD can affect individuals of all ages, disproving the notion that it is exclusively a childhood condition.
+Consequently, ADHD can affect individuals of all ages, disproving the notion that it is exclusively diagnosed in childhood.

-Furthermore, while symptoms may evolve over time, they generally don't fully dissipate.
-Long-term studies indicate that ADHD remains a lifelong condition, persisting in 50%–80% of cases into adolescents and in 35%–65% of cases into adulthood (Owens et al. 2015).
+Furthermore, while traits may evolve over time, they generally don't fully dissipate.
+Long-term studies indicate that ADHD remains lifelong, persisting in 50%–80% of cases into adolescence and in 35%–65% of cases into adulthood (Owens et al. 2015).

 ADHD's relationship with learning is complex.